 I hope this gives you insight into the scheme of classification.

 Attributes of the passage

 Now, if we look at the specific story that has been talked about in the post, there are a few things we should understand.

 First is, Puraana (पूराण) are not to be considered history.
 Ramayana is an “epic poem”, which doesn’t claim to be an exact account of what had happened.
 And puraana has been clear about them having fictional elements among some true stories - to convey the message using symbolism and make things dramatic to keep people from getting bored.

-In Vedic way, the only way to “destroy” a person is through knowledge of self.
+In Vedic way, the only way to “destroy” a person is through knowledge of Self.
 If a person is merely killed, he is reborn in one form or another.
-And therefore, whenever a Lord kills an evil person, the person realizes who the Lord is, who he himself is, and is never reborn.
+And therefore, whenever a Lord kills an evil being, the person realizes who the Lord is, who he himself is, and is never reborn.
 There is no other way for the Lord to get rid of evil.
 Such a death cannot be considered physical death in all cases.
 Because according to Veda, when a person gains self-knowledge, the person “dies” because he sees everything as One.

 Another picture always painted in these stories is the head being cut off by the Lord or the hero.
 Head signifies ego (अहङ्कार).
 Therefore, in most cases based on the context, it should be understood, that the Lord helped get rid of excessive ego of the person.